NCIP/gdc-docs/docs/Data_Transfer_Tool/Users_Guide/Preparing_for_Data_Download_and_Upload.md

 #Uploads
 ## Obtaining a Manifest File for Data Uploads
 Multiple data file uploads are supported by the GDC Data Transfer Tool via a manifest file.
 Manifest files can be generated and downloaded directly from the GDC Submission Portal.
-A full manifest can be downloaded from the projects's dashboard home page.
+A project's full manifest can be downloaded from the projects's dashboard home page.

 ![GDC Submission Portal Manifest Download](images/10-10-16_manifest_upload.png)
 <!---**GDC Submission Portal Manifest Download**--->